Why It’s Critical To Use Local Businesses

 What’s so bad about a local Taco Bell popping up in your neighborhood?
 Nothing.
 Taco Bell will provide jobs to people in that neighborhood.
 Everyone needs work.
 These are primary jobs.
 So it’s a win!
 If Joe’s Tacos went in the same space, Joe would hire those same people.
 So either way, it’s great for the neighborhood.

 If Taco Bell is giving the neighborhood jobs, what the difference between Taco Bell and Joe’s Tacos?
 Well, Taco Bell already has everything it needs at the corporate level.
 That new Taco Bell already has a logo, website, printer, accountant, bank, etc, and no one locally is getting hired for those things because they’re all created at the corporate level.

-Joe’s Tacos, however, needs hire people or companies to do all of these things for his new company.
-He will need to hire someone to design a logo, find a local printer to create flyers, he will need an accountant, a website, a company to create his uniforms, maybe he wants to hire someone to do his social media too, the list is endless.
+Joe’s Tacos, however, needs to hire people or companies to do all of these things for his new venture.
+Joe will need to hire someone to design a logo, find a local printer to create flyers, he will need an accountant, a website, a company to create his uniforms, maybe he wants to hire someone to do his social media too, the list is endless.
 Those are a lot of secondary jobs that get created because Joe opened his taco shop.

 Tertiary jobs?
 What is that?

 What the heck is a tertiary job?
 You mean there’s even more business being lost when a chain opens versus a local company?
 Yup!
 A tertiary job would be the janitorial service the local accountant hires that is busy working late on Joe’s Taco’s taxes.
 The accountant may also have to order takeout because he’s staying late and order flowers from a local florist to make it up to his wife because he’s helping Joe get his business going.
 That’s a lot of money that gets spread around because Joe opened a taco shop instead of Taco Bell.